Our Editorial Methodology

 2. Source Comparison

 Rather than relying on a single outlet, we typically consult multiple trusted sources for the same story.
 This helps surface differences in framing, emphasis, or interpretation and reduces reliance on any one narrative.
+When sources disagree on a material fact, we note the disagreement rather than papering over it.

 3. Verification